-- The total value of the Fund increased by 24.2% over the year with a valuation of £2.518 billion as at 31 March 2021, compared to the previous year end valuation of £2.028 billion. - During 2020/21 financial markets recovered from the coronavirus pandemic related falls experienced in the last quarter of 2019/20.
-The pace of the recovery quicken in the latter half of the year with the successful roll out of the vaccines and continued Global Central Government economic support.
-The Fund achieved a return on investments for the year of 24.0% (net of fees), 3.7% above the benchmark return of 20.3%. - The Fund remains in a positive cashflow position with regard to its dealings with members of the Fund with contributions and transfer values received exceeding benefits, refunds and transfer values paid by £6.3 million.

-- Total membership of the Fund as at 31.03.2021 includes 16,936 active contributors accounts whilst there are now 12,190 pensioner accounts and 13,755 deferred pensioners. - The latest triennial valuation of the Fund was as at 31 March 2019 and this valuation saw the funding ration increase to 96% compared to the previous level of 85%.
-The growth in Fund assets over the 3 year period more than offset the increased liabilities which includes an allowance for additional costs arising from the McCloud judgement.
-The next triannual valuation will be as at 31 March 2022 and preparatory work will start during 2021/22. - Summary statistics for the Fund are shown in the Appendix 1.
+- The total value of the Fund increased by 7.2% over the year with a valuation of £2.699 billion as at 31 March 2022, compared to the previous year end valuation of £2.518 billion. - During 2021/22 financial markets initially continued the growth seen in 2020/21 but the second half of the year saw a change in market sentiment with declining markets.
+This was driven by a combination of issues including the increases in global interest rates to combat rising inflation, the zero-Covid policy adopted by China and the Russian invasion of Ukraine in February 2022.
+These economic headwinds have continued into 2022/23.
+The Fund achieved a return on investments for the year of 6.2% (net of fees), 7.6% below the benchmark return of 13.8%. - The Fund remains in a positive cashflow position with regard to its dealings with members of the Fund with contributions and transfer values received exceeding benefits, refunds and transfer values paid by £12.0 million. - Total membership of the Fund as at 31.03.2022 includes 16,876 active contributors accounts whilst there are now 12,515 pensioner accounts and 17,430 deferred pensioners. - The latest triennial valuation of the Fund was as at 31 March 2019 and this valuation saw the funding ration increase to 96% compared to the previous level of 85%.
+The growth in Fund assets over the 3 year period more than offset the increased liabilities which includes an allowance for additional